The kindergarten classroom at Tucker Maxon School is a safe, supportive and welcoming environment.

 - Teach children how to ask for help, how to be helpful, and how to complete a task and put things away.

-- Physical education led by a certified Master’s level P.E. teacher in a full-sized gymnasium, complete with a climbing wall.
+- Physical education in a full-sized gymnasium, complete with a climbing wall.

-- Art Classes: Focus on self-expression using a variety of different mediums.
+- Art classes that focus on self-expression using a variety of different media.